redhat-best-practices-for-k8s/test-network-function/README.md

 to send various types of traffic to each container under test.
 For example the orchestrator is used to ping a container under test, and to be the ping target of a container under test.

-The [included example](test-network-function/generic_test_configuration.yml) defines a single container to be tested, and a single partner to do the testing.
+The [included default](test-network-function/tnf_config.yml) defines a single container to be tested, and a single partner to do the testing.

-### cnf_test_configuration.yml - Operator and Container Test Configuration
+### cnfs and operators

-Testing operator and containers in specific roles is currently configured separately from the generic tests.
-This is configured using `cnf_test_configuration.yml`.

-`cnf_test_configuration.yml` defines the roles under which operators and containers are to be tested.
+The `cnfs` and `operators` sections define the roles under which operators and containers are to be tested.

-[The included example config](test-network-function/cnf_test_configuration.yml) is set up with some examples of this:
+[The default config](test-network-function/tnf_config.yml) is set up with some examples of this:
 It will run the `"OPERATOR_STATUS"` tests (as defined in `testconfigure.yml`) against an etcd operator, and the `"PRIVILEGED_POD"` and `"PRIVILEGED_ROLE"` tests against an nginx container.

-A more extensive example is provided in [pkg/config/example.yaml](pkg/config/example.yaml)
+A more extensive example of these sections is provided in [example/example_config.yaml](example/example_config.yaml)

 ## Test Output